Code-Institute-Submissions/harryowens-Spin-expert_JulyResub/README.md

 ## Testing

+### Links

+All internal links in the navigation area take the user to the correct area of the site.
+All external links point to the correct place and open in a new tab, as intended.

 ### Responsive

 I have confirmed that each section of the site displays well across a variety of screensizes, testing using Firefox Developer Tools and also by opening the site an a laptop, tablet and phone to confirm that the media queries correctly adjust certain elements for different screen sizes as needed.